 Lathe Love: What Is the Main Purpose of a Lathe

-The lathe machine is nothing short of a staple in the industry.
+The lathe is nothing short of a staple in the industry.
 With over 18,000 machine shops in the US, the lathe plays an essential role in manufacturing today.

 What Is a Lathe?

-Early models of the mechanical lathe date back to 1300 BCE in Ancient Egypt, and the first fully-documented use dates back to 1751.
+Early models of the mechanical lathe date back to 1300 BCE in Ancient Egypt, and the first fully documented use dates back to 1751.

 What Does a Lathe Do?

-While the lathe rotates the workpiece at a uniform axis, workers can cut, sand, drill, or turn the piece to their liking.
+As the lathe rotates the workpiece at a uniform axis, workers can cut, sand, drill, or turn the piece to their liking.

 However, electric lathes can be set at different speeds for different projects, and they often come with many different attachments to assist with popular crafts.
+In CNC machining, speed and cutting parameters are often optimized during the design phase, making design for manufacturing a critical factor in a project’s ultimate efficiency.

 In general, wood lathes and metal lathes are meant to turn workpieces into rounded objects, whatever they may be.
 Common uses include: